UziTech/notifications-plus-confetti/README.md

 # notifications-plus-confetti

-Notifications+ confetti on new notification
+Add confetti to the new notification animation for notifications-plus